How you are supported

-If you want to speak to someone confidentially, our student welfare advisors are there to listen and can direct you to any other help you need.
+If you want to speak to someone confidentially, our student advisors are there to listen and can advise you on where to seek the help you may need.

-We also hold regular forums and student affairs meetings where you can air your concerns.
-We are always happy to listen and we welcome positive change.
+We also hold regular forums and student affairs meetings where you can share your thoughts.
+We are always happy to listen and, where possible, will consider positive change.